 The requester can define the type of the Negotiation Event as Indicative or Firm.
-If the Negotiation type is Indicative, then the respondent has the possibility to do a Final Check, i.e. update the deal status in the service to Final from Pending.
-Otherwise, if the Negotiation Type is Firm, then an order (HitQuote) of the requester based on the quote of the respondent leads to a Final deal in Eurex EnLight immediately.
+If the Negotiation type is Indicative, then the respondent has the possibility to do a Final Check, i.e., update the deal status in the service to Final from Pending.
+Otherwise, if the Negotiation Type is Firm, then an order (HitQuote)

-T7 Release 10.1 Deutsche Börse Group Functional Reference Version 10.1.2
+T7 Release 12.1 Deutsche Börse Group

+Final

+Functional Reference Version 3